menacit/practical_cryptography_course/resources/labs/pwd_hash/README.md

 ## Learning objectives
-Practical knowledge of one-way hash functions for storage/validation of passwords.
+Practical knowledge of cryptographic hash functions for storage/validation of passwords.

 ## Lab overview